hackclub/jams/jams/singles/erc-20-token/en-US.md

 * ERC-20 - Short for Ethereum Request for Comment 20, It helps guide the creation of new tokens in the ethereum blockchain
 * Testnet - The opposite of Mainnet, Coins in the mainnet have monetary value and the value can change but in a testnet all coins are just virtual copies/duplicates without a realworld value.
 But dont let that get to you as these coins are indeed shareable!

-### WARNING: THE COINS YOU MAKE ARE IN THE TESTNET AND HAVE NO MONETARY VALUE!
+#### WARNING: THE COINS YOU MAKE ARE IN THE TESTNET AND HAVE NO MONETARY VALUE!
 DONT EXPECT TO MAKE MONEY OUT OF THIS lol
-### DOUBLE WARNING (AND TIP): WHEN MAKING YOUR METAMASK ACCOUNT, MAKE SURE TO SAVE THE 12 PHRASES AS THEY ARE LIKE A PASSWORD TO YOUR ACCOUNT, STORE THEM ANYWHERE SAFE LIKE YOUR NOTEPAD, DIARY, ANYWHERE SAFE.
+#### DOUBLE WARNING (AND TIP): WHEN MAKING YOUR METAMASK ACCOUNT, MAKE SURE TO SAVE THE 12 PHRASES AS THEY ARE LIKE A PASSWORD TO YOUR ACCOUNT, STORE THEM ANYWHERE SAFE LIKE YOUR NOTEPAD, DIARY, ANYWHERE SAFE.
 ONCE LOST, YOUR ACCOUNT IS GONE BYE-BYE FOREVER. (also dont trust anyone and show them your phrases)

 ## The guide! (dont be overwhelmed by the number of steps, Its easy!)

+### Creating A Endpoint With Quicknode
 1. Navigate to quicknode.com and create an account

 2. Click "Endpoints"